 Top of Page

-Dragon; Ryu or Ryuu or Seiryuu in Japan, Qinglong in China.
+Dragon; Ryū (Ryu) 龍 or Seiryū (Seiryu) 青龍 in Japan, Qinglong in China.
 A mythological animal of Chinese origin, and a member of the NAGA (Sanskrit) family of serpentine creatures who protect Buddhism.
-Japan's dragon lore comes predominantly from China.
+Japan’s dragon lore comes predominantly from China.
 Images of the reptilian dragon are found throughout Asia, and the pictorial form most widely recognized today was already prevalent in Chinese ink paintings in the Tang period (9th century).
 The mortal enemy of the dragon is the bird-man Karura and the Phoenix.
 Please visit the main DRAGON page to learn much more.

-Dragon - Ryutakuji TempleThe dragon corresponds to the season spring, the color green/blue, the element wood, and the virtue propriety; supports and maintains the country (controls rain, symbol of the Emperor's power).
+spacerThe dragon corresponds to the season spring, the color green/blue, the element wood, and the virtue propriety; supports and maintains the country (controls rain, symbol of the Emperor’s power).
 Often paired with the Phoenix, for the two represent both conflict and wedded bliss.
-In both China and Japan, dragon and phoenix symbolism is associated closely with the imperial family -- the emperor (dragon) and the empress (phoenix).
+In both China and Japan, Dragon and Phoenix symbolism is associated closely with the imperial family -- the emperor (dragon) and the empress (phoenix).

 The dragon is a mythical creature resembling a snake -- reflecting its membership in the NAGA (Sanskrit) family of serpentine creatures.
 It is also a member of the Hachi Bushu (the eight protectors of Buddhism).
-Dragons are said to be shape shifters (need to provide example and source).
+Dragons are said to be shape shifters, and may assume human form.
 In contrast to Western mythology, dragons are rarely depicted as malevolent.
 Although fearsome and powerful, they are equally considered just, benevolent, and the bringers of wealth and good fortune.
 Click here for much more on the Asian dragon.

-Editor's Note.
-Despite the dragon's close association with water and the watery realm, in the Shishin Grouping of Four Celestial Emblems (this page), the dragon is associated with the element WOOD.
-The turtle (see below) is associated with the element WATER.
+Editor’s Note.
+Despite the dragon’s close association with water and the watery realm, in the Shishin Grouping of Four Celestial Emblems (this page), the dragon is associated with the element WOOD.
+The turtle is associated with the element WATER.
+See Five Elements.

 1. Su Boshi